Siempre La Guitarra Concert Series

 Imperial Martial Arts Academy

-Imperial Martial Arts Academy needed a brand that honored their unique blend of Kenpo, rooted in both Chinese and Japanese martial arts traditions.
-We were brought on to design a logo that could unify the identity across uniforms, print materials, and signage.
+Imperial Martial Arts Academy was a family-owned school that needed a brand to honor their unique curriculum.
+They taught a specialized blend of Kenpo which is rooted in both Chinese and Japanese mixed martial arts traditions.

 Imperial Martial Arts Academy

-Imperial Martial Arts Academy needed a brand that honored their unique blend of Kenpo, rooted in both Chinese and Japanese martial arts traditions.
-We were brought on to design a logo that could unify the identity across uniforms, print materials, and signage.
+Imperial Martial Arts Academy was a family-owned school that needed a brand to honor their unique curriculum.
+They taught a specialized blend of Kenpo which is rooted in both Chinese and Japanese mixed martial arts traditions.

 Imperial-Martial-Arts-Academy-Brand-Graphicsbyte

-Patriotic Logo Design
+A Patriotic Phoenix Logo

-Patriotic Logo Design
+A Patriotic Phoenix Logo

 Storefront Signage